dolthub/docs/content/reference/sql/server/replication/binlog-replication.md

 ### Replica Warming
 To warm the replica with the state of the source database before starting replication, perform the following steps:

-If `gtid_mode` is not already enabled, stop the MySQL source server, enable `gtid_mode`, and restart the source server.
-This is necessary, otherwise the data dump will not contain the required GTID metadata.
+**Enable `GTID_MODE`**: Ensure [the `gtid_mode` system variable](https://dev.mysql.com/doc/refman/5.7/en/replication-options-gtids.html#sysvar_gtid_mode) and [the `enforce_gtid_consistency` system variable](https://dev.mysql.com/doc/refman/8.0/en/replication-options-gtids.html#sysvar_enforce_gtid_consistency) are both set to `ON`.
+[MySQL's documentation has a great walkthrough on how to safely enable these two settings](https://dev.mysql.com/doc/refman/8.0/en/replication-mode-change-online-enable-gtids.html) for a running database, and the process is safe to use in production.

-With the server stopped, use `mysqldump` to export the data from all databases on the source MySQL server.
-Make sure to use the `–all-databases` flag so that all databases are exported.
-For example: `mysqldump -uroot --protocol TCP --port 54322 --all-databases > mysql_dump.sql`
+**Export databases**: With the server running, use [the `mysqldump` utility](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) to export the data from all databases on your source MySQL server.
+Make sure to use the `--single-transaction` flag as well as the `–-all-databases` flag (if you want all databases exported).
+The `--single-transaction` flag is important for safely exporting data while the database is running, and ensures that exported table data is consistent.
+Note that `--single-transaction` only works with InnoDB databases (the default engine for MySQL since 5.5.5).
+For example: `mysqldump -uroot --single-transaction --protocol TCP --port 54322 --all-databases > mysql_dump.sql`

-Transfer the dump file from the previous step to the new Dolt replica server, start the Dolt sql-server (e.g. `dolt sql-server -uroot –port 11223`), and load the data into the replica server by running `mysql -uroot –protocol TCP –port 111223 < myDumpFile`.
+**Load databases**: Transfer the dump file from the previous step to the new Dolt replica server, start the Dolt sql-server (e.g. `dolt sql-server -uroot –port 11223`), and load the data into the replica server by running `mysql -uroot –protocol TCP –port 111223 < myDumpFile`.
 See the [Dolt Data Import Guide](https://docs.dolthub.com/guides/import#mysql-databases) for more details.
+Note that it is important to load this into a running dolt sql-server (and not just `dolt sql`) so that the server has the GTID position information from the dump loaded into memory and is ready to pull binlog events at the correct position.

 ### Starting Replication
 After warming the replica (if necessary), start the Dolt sql-server if you haven’t already, so we can configure it as a replica: `dolt sql-server -uroot –port 11223`